 Examples include the intervertebral discs and the symphysis pubis.

 Synovial: Also known as diarthrosis or joints that move freely, this type of joint involves a synovial cavity, which contains joint fluid secreted by the synovial membrane to lubricate the opposite surfaces of the bone covered by soft articular cartilage.

 The synovial membrane is covered by a fibrous layer of the joint capsule that is continuous with the periosteum of the bone.

-The ligaments that surround the joint strengthen the capsule and keep the bones in place, preventing dislocation.
+The ligaments surrounding the joint strengthen the capsule and keep the bones in place, preventing dislocation.

 In some synovial joints, such as the knee, fibrocartilage pads called meniscus (singular: meniscus) are developed in the cavity, dividing it into two parts.
-On the knees, these menisci stabilize the joint and act as shock absorbers.
+These menisci stabilize the joint and act as shock absorbers on the knees.

 There are six classifications of mobile or synovial joints: